falconpunch082/la-crime-visualiser/README.md

   <img src="./Images/Leaflet_Map.PNG" width="70%">
 </p>

+> This Leaflet map allows the user to visualise the location of crimes in a geological sense.
+In addition to providing where a crime occurred on the map, clicking the marker provides details on the crime.
+Crimes that occur close to each other are automatically clustered.
+In addition, the user can choose to enable a heatmap, which allows them to immediately identify crime hotspots.
+Moreover, users can switch between street view and satelite view to provide more context.

 ### **#2 - Time Series Plot**

 <p align="center">
   <img src="./Images/TimeSeries_Plot.PNG" width="70%">
 </p>

+> This time series plots updates upon user query, and displays the frequency of crime over months of a year within a year range.
+Each year is represented as a line chart which shows how many crimes happened within a month of the year.
+These lines can be disabled and re-enabled by clicking on the coloured boxes.

 ### **#3 - Stacked Bar Chart**